Niranjankr96/bjjaiswal.github.io/_posts/2018-06-30-Introduction-to-Artificial-Intelligence-and-its-branches.md

 The __problem__ with the classical AI or simply AI is it's inability to learn from environment or to extract and acquire their own knowledge from patterns of raw data provided to them.
 As they are bolstered by hand-coded knowledge.

+The list of Instance where classical AI fails:

+* Unable to extract information from camera images, typically in the form of a pixel array, and map them onto internal representations of the world

+* Classical AI models do not take the real world sufficiently into account. so, problem of generalization occurs.

 The __solution__ is provided by Machine Learning.
 ## Machine Learning.
 Machine Learning is the field of study that gives computers the ability to learn without being explicitly programmed.
 Let me give you formal Book definition: